w4111/hw4-s22/sol.md

 Same thing could be told from with cost statistics yield by `EXPLAIN` query.

 **Q5**:
-Q5A accesses `iowa_store_tree` index.
-Q5B use `iowa_store_item_vendor_dt_tree`.
-They are not the same, but still tree index.
+Q5A uses Bitmap Index Scan on iowa_store_tree and Bitmap Heap Scan on iowa.
-We can see Q5A has around 0.5 selectivity, and Q5B has better selectivity, thus disk IO can be saved greatly compared with sequential scan.
+We can see Q5A has selectivity = 145523 /1000000 = 14.6%, and Q5B Q5B has selectivity = 9267 / 1000000 = 0.009%, thus disk IO can be saved greatly compared with sequential scan.
 Btree allows Bitmap Index Scan, which will save a lot unnecessary random IOs.

 Bitmap Scans are very different from plain Index Scans.
 An Index Scan simply scans through an index and fetches tuples that satisfy a condition one by one.
 Thus each tuple would incur a separate access to a data page.
 On the other hand, a Bitmap Scan collects all pointers to tuples matching a condition, sorts them by the data pages they are stored in, and then fetches those tuples in one go.
 This improves the locality of page accesses.